 As with many aspects of homebrewing, there are many ways to achieve a similar outcome, so think about which of the following processes will work best when planning to add fruit to beer.

 Finding the fruit for your beer is as simple as heading down to the grocery store and loading up the cart, right?
-To some extent, yes, but a beer can only be as great as its raw ingredients, so it is crucial to try and find the highest quality produce you can get your hands on.
+To some extent, yes, but beer can only be as great as its raw ingredients, so it is crucial to try and find the highest quality produce you can get your hands on.

-Before heading to the grocery store, look for local farms and nurseries or visit your neighborhood farmers market.
-These sources produce the “heirloom” type of produce that typically use minimal amounts of chemical growers and pesticides and focusing on quality product rather than speedy mass production.
+Before heading to the grocery store, look for local farms and nurseries or visit your neighborhood farmer’s market.
+These sources produce the “heirloom” type of produce that typically use minimal amounts of chemical growers and pesticides and focuses on quality product rather than speedy mass production.
 This option may be a bit pricier than going to the store, but the quality is worth the expense to achieve delicious fruit flavor in your beer.

 And if all else fails, head to the grocery store!
 Great fruit beers can still be made with produce purchased from grocery chains, with a little extra care.
 First, spend some time rummaging the fruit bins for the ripest specimens you can find.
 Mass producers of fruits often harvest before the point of optimal ripeness to extend shipping and shelf life.
-The trade off is a less-flavorful fruit.
+The trade-off is a less-flavorful fruit.
 Grocery store fruits are also often grown and treated with chemicals, so take care to give fruit a thorough washing before adding to a beer (though, this should be done with any produce purchased).

 If fresh fruit is not available, frozen fruit and purees are the next best option.
 Frozen fruit and purees are also a great way to purchase quality fruit ingredients at a more affordable cost, especially if your recipe calls for large additions.
 They also take less time to prepare when adding to beer.
 Keep an eye on the ingredients and avoid products that have large amounts of preservatives.

 Juices are another option that can be used with great success, and like frozen fruits and purees, you should look for products free of preservatives and made of real fruit.
-Some folks use extracts and essences of fruits, but this is where you start to get into the realm of the artificial-tasting fruit beers.
+Some folks use extracts and essences of fruits, but this is where you start to get into the realm of artificial-tasting fruit beers.

 With a source of fruit determined, you now need to know how much fruit to purchase.
 This is not a cut-and-dry situation, and since fruit beers are created from many different base styles, you need to focus on balancing the strength and qualities of the beer with that of the fruit.

-Be sure to keep careful notes of the amounts you use in relation to your batch size and recipe, so in the future you can make more informed decisions based on your experiences and your preferred taste.
+Be sure to keep careful notes of the amounts you use in relation to your batch size and recipe, so in the future, you can make more informed decisions based on your experiences and your preferred taste.
 The following chart can be used as a starting point to determine the appropriate fruit amounts in any given homebrew recipe:

 |Apricots||0.25 – 2.0||30 – 240|